Skip to Content

 What is Javan Rhino?

 The Javan rhino is a grey creature with a long horn.
-Its bumpy, armored appearance gives it the appearance of a helmet.
-Its head is smaller and its skin is smooth, but it has many of the same features as the great one-horned rhino.
+Its bumpy, armored appearance gives it the formation of a helmet.
+Its head is smaller, and its skin is smooth, but it has many of the same features as the great one-horned Rhino.

-The Javan rhinoceros was once the most common of Asian rhinoceroses, ranging throughout Southeast Asia and into India and China.
-With just one known population in the wild and no individuals in captivity, the species is on the verge of extinction.
+The Javan rhinoceros was once the most common Asian rhinoceroses, ranging throughout Southeast Asia and into India and China.
+The species is on the verge of extinction, with just one known population in the wild and no individuals in captivity.

 The Javan rhinoceros’ range has been contracting for at least 3,000 years.
-The northern rhino’s territory extended into China beginning around 1000 BC, but it was moving southward at approximately 0.5 km (0.31 mi) each year as human settlements grew in the area by around 400 BC.
+The northern Rhino’s territory extended into China, beginning around 1000 BC.
+Still, it moved southward at approximately 0.5 km (0.31 mi) each year as human settlements grew close by around 400 BC.

-According to local myths in Cambodia, Javan rhinos have been sighted in the Cardamom Mountains.
-However, surveys of the region have failed to turn up any proof of their presence.
-In Vietnam’s Cat Tien region in the late 1980s, a tiny group was discovered.
+As reported by local myths in Cambodia, Javan rhinos have been sighted in the Cardamom Mountains.
+But, surveys of the region have failed to turn up any proof of their presence.
+A tiny group was discovered in Vietnam’s Cat Tien region in the late 1980s.

 Where do Javan Rhinos live?

 This animal once lived in many places.
-They were able to live with the Indian and Sumatran rhinoceroses, which means they would have been in Assam, Bengal, Myanmar, Thailand, Cambodia, Laos and Vietnam.
-They also lived on islands like Sumatra, Java and maybe Borneo.
+They could live with the Indian and Sumatran rhinoceroses, which means they would have been in Assam, Bengal, Myanmar, Thailand, Cambodia, Laos, and Vietnam.
+They also lived on islands like Sumatra, Java, and maybe Borneo.

-The Javan rhino primarily inhabits dense, lowland rain forests, grasslands, and reed beds with abundant rivers, large floodplains, or wet areas with many mud wallows.
-Although it historically preferred low-lying areas, the subspecies in Vietnam was pushed onto much higher ground (up to 2,000 m or 6,561 ft), probably because of human encroachment and poaching.
+The Javan rhino primarily inhabits dense, lowland rain forests, grasslands, and reed beds with abundant rivers, extensive floodplains, or wet areas with many mud wallows.
+Although it historically preferred low-lying areas, the subspecies in Vietnam were pushed onto much higher ground (up to 2,000 m or 6,561 ft), probably because of human encroachment and poaching.

 Why are Javans Rhinos endangered?

-The Sumatran rhinoceros, which was viewed as exceedingly rare in 2000, has been assessed as critically endangered by the IUCN Red List.
-Despite the fact that this species has not been seen since 2010 on Borneo, there may be a few individuals remaining.
+The Sumatran rhinoceros, viewed as exceedingly rare in 2000, has been assessed as critically endangered by the IUCN Red List.
+Even though this species has not been seen since 2010 in Borneo, a few individuals may remain.

-Javan rhinos need to be reintroduced into areas where they have previously been hunted and their habitats must be revived.
-These elements are important components of the species’ conservation plan.
+Javan rhinos need to be reintroduced into areas where they have previously been hunted,d and their habitats must be revived.
+These elements are crucial components of the species’ conservation plan.

 Other Species Profiles